Resources: CRL Reviews

 Africa Development Data Explorer (ADDaX) provides access to reference data from 54 African economies.
 According to East View Information Service, data is collected from local and regional African sources as well as international sources.

 African American Communities provides access to primary source materials documenting race relations across social, political, cultural and religious perspectives in the United States from 1863-1986.
 This collection focuses on Atlanta, Chicago, St Louis, Brooklyn, and towns and cities in North Carolina, and provides multiple views of the African American community through personal diaries and scrapbooks, pamphlets, newspapers and periodicals, correspondence, official records and in-depth oral histories.

-This digital collection from Readex provides access to approximately 270 wide-ranging U.S. newspapers created by and featuring African Americans from the mid-1800s to the late 1990s.
-Based on James P. Danky’s African-American Newspapers and Periodicals: A National Bibliography, this collection, completed in 2011, is an important documentation of events, covering life in the Antebellum South and the various historical and cultural accounts that shaped the lives of Americans during this period.
+This digital collection from Readex provides access to approximately 270 U.S. newspapers published by and/or for African Americans from the mid-1800s to the late 1990s.
+Based on James P. Danky’s African-American Newspapers and Periodicals: A National Bibliography, this collection, completed in 2011, documents cultural events and activities of interest to African-American communities of the period.